rahulsarchive/FabNC/README.md

 7. Switch to CAM layout and create tool paths.
 8. Mill out all the components and assemble the parts.

+### Some useful lessons learned

+1. Always start from the Z-axis and build outwards, a lot easier than going the other way.
+2. Rigidity is your friend.
+3. Always note hole sizes before milling, eg 4.8mm hole for threading M5 screw.
+4. Test the runout of your machine by doing a small square cut and measuring the dimensions.
+Change the bit diameter in Vcarve to offset the runout.
+5. Double check the dimensions of your CAD file and check the material thickness before milling.
+6. Mill plastic with a new single flute end mill.
+Go for max depth (5-10mm) and min Feed rate (15mm/sec).
+7. The torsional rigidity of plastics is poor, try to limit the max length of plastic sections.
+8. Use aluminum sections where convienent to help with Rigidity.

 ### Detailed information on the build can be found in the [**Build Log**](https://github.com/rahulsarchive/FabNC/tree/master/Build%20Log)

 ## FabNC V1